-Prerequisites: MAT 81 and ENG 82 (for ESL: ELI 82W) or appropriate ACCUPLACER scores; BIO 101 or BIO 102 Lab fee
+Prerequisites: MAT 81 and ENG 82 or appropriate course waivers or ACCUPLACER scores; BIO 101 or BIO 102 Lab fee

-A comprehensive study of the human body is provided from its biochemical and sub-cellular aspects through tissues, organ systems, and their integration.
+A comprehensive study of the human body is provided from its biochemical and sub-cellular aspects through tissues,organ systems, and their integration.
 Skeletal, muscular, and nervous systems, including special sense organs, are studied.
 Circulatory, respiratory, digestive, urinary, and reproductive systems are considered.
 A survey of embryology and development is included.
 Specifics and principles of neuroendocrine control and reticula-endotheliallymphatic defense and autoimmune mechanisms are interwoven.
 This course is designed primarily for students in allied health programs or desiring a four-credit transfer science elective.